 The question to ask is "Has the employer provided the employee with the use of a whole property?"

-If the answer is yes, then any benefit chargeable should be calculated using the Furnished or Unfurnished Dwelling House Annual Values, as per point 1.
+If the answer is yes, then any benefit chargeable should be calculated using the Furnished or Unfurnished Dwelling House Annual Values, as detailed in the Dwelling House section of this guide.

-If the answer is no, the table under point 2 should be used to calculate the chargeable benefit.
+If the answer is no, the table under Board and Accommodation should be used to calculate the chargeable benefit.
 If the employee's family also use the same accommodation, the benefit is increased